Towards Trusted and Intelligent Cyber-Physical Systems: A Security-by-Design Approach: Towards Trusted and Intelligent Cyber-Physical Systems

+In the following, we discuss safety and security (S\&S) rules, one of the significant and critical components for securing CPSs through the blockchain-based DT framework.
 S\&S rules are generated based on threshold data (upper and lower bounds), consistency checks (pre-defined performance parameters), and fine- and coarse-grained constraints (data accessibility and auditability based on ownership, roles, and access levels).
-S\&S rules can be defined at device-level, such as device configuration details, pre-defined performance parameters, network-level, such as topology, communication path, or process-level, such as data aggregation, relationship between entities.
+S\&S rules can be defined at device level, such as device configuration details, predefined performance parameters, network level, such as topology, communication path, or process-level, such as data aggregation, relationship between entities.
 S\&S rules support monitoring the actions and events of the participating entities inside the virtual environment, thereby supplementing safety instrumented systems (SIS).
-Safety rules, for instance, conditional limits for device data (e.g., minimum and maximum temperature), trends/patterns (e.g., excessive vibration or heat, consistency checks (speed-variable), etc. and security rules, for instance, data integrity, access control (authentication and authorization), or correlation of different DTs associated with different physical sub-components can be stated and integrated.
+Safety rules, for instance, conditional limits for device data (e.g., minimum and maximum temperature), trends/patterns (e.g., excessive vibration or heat), consistency checks (speed-variable), etc. and security rules, for instance, data integrity, access control (authentication and authorization), or correlation of different DTs associated with different physical sub-components can be stated and integrated.
 Such IT/OT-system specifications are represented by means of standardized data formats, such as Automation Markup Language (AML), that consider the syntactical and semantic levels to describe the data objects~\cite{eckhart2018towards}.